oVirt/ovirt-site/source/feature/design/glusterhostdiskmanagement.html.md

 4.  update fstab entry for the logical volume.
 5.  mount the logical volume.

-This document describes the design of a Disk Management feature for Gluster in Ovirt.
+This document describes the design of Disk Management feature for Gluster in Ovirt.

 # Owner